 Apple Stuffed Challah

 - Yields: 1 loaf, 8 to 10 slices

 For the apple stuffing

 For the challah, in a small bowl, sprinkle the yeast into the warm water.
 Set aside to bloom.

-In a stand mixer fitted with a paddle attachment, combine the flour, sugar, butter and salt on medium speed.
+In a stand mixer fitted with a paddle attachment, combine the flour, sugar, butter, and salt, mixing on medium speed.
 Continue to beat until the butter has been distributed throughout the flour.

 Stop the mixer and change the paddle attachment to a dough hook.

 Turn the mixer speed to high and let the dough hook knead the dough for at least 5 minutes, until it is shiny, smooth, and elastic.

 Place the dough in a lightly oiled bowl and cover loosely with plastic wrap.
 Place the bowl in a warm, draft-free spot and allow the dough to rise until it has doubled in size, about 90 minutes.

 Meanwhile, prepare the apple stuffing.
 In a medium bowl, combine the chopped apple, brown sugar, honey and cinnamon.
 Use a wooden spoon to stir and coat all the apples.
 Set aside.